-This page contains information about Liquor Certificates, how to apply and and the process for granting permission.
+This page contains information about Liquor Certificates, how to apply and the process for granting permission.

-For further information about Liquor Licenses, follow the link below.
+For further information about the requirements for liquor licences, follow the link below.

 Applying for a Liquor Certificate

-Planning staff visit the site and prepare a report with recommendations which is forwarded to a senior planner for consideration.
+A member of our planning team will visit the site and prepare a report with recommendations, which is then considered by a senior planner.

 Fees and Charges

 If we engage an external consultant, their fees are added to your costs together with a 5% management fee which is applied to each invoice.